zutierrez/ecem202a_project/docs/report.md

 * **Model Inference:** Image Classification model deployed on Arduino 33 BLE Sense devices generate inferences on input 96x96 preprocessed image buffers and continues with knowledge sharing on established BLE connection
 * **Image Transmission:** Labels are compared to reduce transmission of redundant images.
 Preprocessed images are transmitted to a shared WiFi connected device and redundant images are not sent by both devices.

-## Image Collection and Model Testing:
+## Image Collection and Model Testing

 Training datasets used for this project primarily focus on images of human faces as the subject of interest.
 Only event images of interest are transmitted to the shared WiFi connected device.
 Faces are the primary focus in terms of the data collected from the dataset rather than full body images of humans in various scenarios.
 Although this subject of interest could have been made to be more practical, the provided data set achieves its purpose and serves as a baseline for further iterations.
 Since the primary metric for success of the project is power consumption rather than model accuracy, model performance is presented as means of demonstrating validity and viability of MobileNet V1 deployed on the Arduino Nano 33 BLE Sense in conjunction with BLE connectivity.